iodide-project/iodide/docs/language_plugins.md

 Languages that are mature and well supported automatically load when you create and run a JSMD chunk for that language.
 These are called "built-in" because Iodide knows about them, even if support is loaded dynamically only when needed.
-Other langauges require the use of a language plugin chunk, described below.
+Other languages require the use of a language plugin chunk, described below.

 Not all language plugins have the same level of interoperability between Javascript and the plugin language.
 We've defined the following approximate